dsl-logo

 The First Home Super Saver (FHSS) scheme allows first-home buyers to withdraw up to $50,000 of voluntary super contributions (along with associated earnings) for a home deposit.
 Contributions released under the FHSS scheme can be used to buy a new or existing home in Australia.

-You generally have to apply for and receive a FHSS determination (which tells you the maximum amount you can withdraw) from the Australian Taxation Office (ATO) before you sign a contract for your first home or apply for release with your super fund.
+Before signing a contract for your first home, you generally need to apply for and receive a FHSS determination from the Australian Taxation Office (ATO).
+After signing the contract, you then apply for release with your super fund.

 Help to Buy scheme